corintai/corint-decision/docs/dsl/overall.md

 RDL is designed to:

 - Provide a declarative, human-readable format for risk logic
-- Support both traditional rule engines and LLM cognitive reasoning
+- Support traditional rule engines with modern data integration
 - Compile into a Rust‑friendly IR (AST) for high‑performance execution
 - Represent end‑to‑end risk processing flows
 - Enable transparency, auditability, and explainability
 - Be cloud‑native, language‑agnostic, and extensible

 ---